• Skip to primary navigation

 • For a Super Sub: sub capicola for the salami and add prosciutto.

-Add more veggies: you can add avocado slices, coleslaw, other lettuce or spinach, sliced cucumbers, roasted vegetables, jalapenos, olives, Dill Pickles or banana peppers.
+Add more veggies: you can add avocado slices, coleslaw, other lettuce or spinach, sliced cucumbers, roasted vegetables, olive salad, jalapenos, roasted red peppers, sun-dried tomato slices, sliced black olives, Dill Pickles or banana peppers.

 Try other condiments: If Herbed Mayonnaise isn’t your style, you can try a Homemade Chipotle Mayo for a little heat or just keep it simple with this Foolproof Homemade Mayonnaise.

-Alternatively, you can also use a mustard or relish!
-Maybe try adding a spread of pesto or add a drizzle of Italian dressing or Balsamic Salad Dressing.
+Alternatively, you can also use a drizzle of red wine vinegar or balsamic vinegar.
+Maybe try adding a spread of pesto sauce or add a drizzle of Italian dressing or Balsamic Salad Dressing.

 Step-by-Step Instructions

-These subs are super simple to make.
+These Italian sandwiches are super simple to make.
 If you’re making more than one, make the process even easier, by laying them all out at one time and prepping them assembly-line style.

-1. Slice the roll lengthwise, leaving a hinge on one side.
+1. On a cutting board with a serrated knife, slice the rolls lengthwise, leaving a hinge on one side.
 Spread the mayo on both sides of the roll.

 3. Add two slices of ham and four slices of salami.